TheRaphael0000/tahm-ken.ch/readme.md

 - [x] search for champions when typing letters
 - [x] add tooltips for the challenges, idea from PureImplosion on Reddit
 - [x] filter out champions in compositions, idea from DOOGLAK on Reddit
+- [x] recompute the optimized composition for "Variety's Overrated", idea from Konstamonsta on Reddit

 ## install